 Junior Achievement of Maine.
 Offers innovative programs to educate students in grades K-12 about entrepreneurship, work readiness and financial literacy.
 Junior Achievement volunteers, with a variety of backgrounds, are available to visit classrooms.

 Maine Office of the State Treasurer.
-Check out the TeachME Financial Literacy page of the Maine Treasurer’s site for a list of some resources and links about personal money management, saving and investing, budget and debt management.
+Check out the TeachME Financial Literacy page of the Maine Treasurer’s site for a list of some resources and links about personal money management, saving and investing, and budget and debt management.

 LifeSmarts.
 LifeSmarts is a program and educational tool of the National Consumer League that provides an opportunity for students in grades 6-12 to participate in a competition focusing on consumer rights and responsibilities, the environment, health and safety, personal finance and technology.
 See the Maine page for information about competition dates and to contact the State Coordinator.

 American Bankers Association.
 Links to information about the “Teach Children to Save” program, “Lights, Camera, Save!” video contest, and “Get Smart About Credit” campaign.

 Biz Kid$.
 PBS’s award-winning TV program is available online along with activity guides, lesson plans, games and a teacher discussion forum.